Generic Name: promethazine hydrochloride

 Postoperative sedation and adjunctive use with analgesics may be obtained by the administration of 12.5 to 25 mg in children and 25- to 50-mg doses in adults.

-Promethazine Syrup is contraindicated for children under 2 years of age.
+Promethazine plain syrup is contraindicated for children under 2 years of age.

 How is Promethazine Syrup Supplied